europace/kex-market-engine-api/README.md

 | `MACHBAR_UNTER_VORBEHALT_PRODUKTANBIETER` | The application could not be examined conclusively.
 Product provider and agent need to renegotiate.|
 | `NICHT_MACHBAR` | The application is rejected. |

+##### Account statements in requests

+The API offers the possibility to provide an applicant's account statements.
+These are included only if the chosen product is an instant loan, meaning that a definitive decision whether to accept or reject the loan application is made instantly without human interaction.
+Also, the applicant has to permit the use of her or his data via a separate process.

 ## Authentication

 The method of authentication has to be coordinated between the Produktanbieter and Europace.